Investors - Poised for sustainable success

 |Pay for performance||Compensation rewards best-in-class performance.
 A large portion of compensation depends on the company's performance and individual contributions.
 We recognize both short-term success and long-term value creation through a well-balanced combination of incentive plans.|

-The compensation of the Management Board consists of fixed, and variable performance-based compensation components.
-The fixed base salary and benefits form the fixed components and are determined based on current market practice.
-Targets for the short-term and long-term incentives are defined at the beginning of each financial year and are not changed during that period.
-Options granted under the EEAP are not re-priced after they have been granted, regardless of whether they are in or out of the money.
+The compensation of the Management Board consists of fixed and variable, performancebased compensation components.
+The base salary and benefits form the fixed components and are determined based on current market practice.
+Targets for the short-term and longterm incentives are defined at the beginning of each financial year and assessed at the end of the term, and not revisited during the respective incentive period.

 Nomination and Compensation Committee

-As determined in the Articles of Association, the Organizational Regulations, and the Nomination and Compensation Committee Charter of Sonova Holding AG, the Nomination and Compensation Committee (NCC) supports the Board of Directors in the fulfillment of its duties and responsibilities in the area of compensation and personnel related matters.
+As determined in the Articles of Association, the Organizational Regulations, and the NCC Charter of Sonova Holding AG, the NCC supports the Board of Directors in the fulfilment of its duties and responsibilities in the area of compensation and personnel related matters.
 Its tasks and responsibilities include, among others:

 - Periodical review of Sonova’s compensation principles